mongodb/specifications/source/max-staleness/max-staleness-tests.rst

       maxStalenessSeconds: 120
   }

-The "maxStalenessSeconds" element must be a BSON int32 or int64 type.
+The "maxStalenessSeconds" element must be a BSON int32, int64, or double type.

 Do the same test with this connection string::